-It’s been 6 years since my first tentative experiments with Bitcoin and the ride is just as exhilarating as ever, even more so as the price has begun skyrocketing once again.
+It’s been 9 years since my first tentative experiments with Bitcoin and the ride is just as exhilarating as ever, even more so as the price has begun skyrocketing once again.
 After reading about the technology way back in 2013 and setting up my old windows computer with software to mine coins, realizing my hard drive was too small to store the blockchain ledger and my computer too slow and clunky to process transactions, I gave up before receiving any coins.
-But I realized that it was something important and I needed to learn everything I could about it and understand how it worked and how to participate.
+But I realized that it was something important and I needed to learn everything I could about it and understand how it worked and more importantly, how to participate.

 Cut to mid 2019, almost 2 years after the crazy December 17, 2017 peak of USD $19,783.21 per coin and the following February 7, 2019 swan dive to a low of USD $3,399.
 I’ve been ‘HODLing‘ for a few years, buying during the slumps and reading various stories of a possible million dollar Bitcoin.
 Fascinating and enticing.